-"This guy, to slow down or stop, it’s not part of his vocabulary," was how Flames head coach Bob Hartley described Sieloff during training camp.
+"This guy, to slow down or stop, it’s not part of his vocabulary," was how Flames head coach Bob Hartley described Sieloff.

 To make matters worse, he was hospitalized for a stint after suffering an allergic reaction to medication he was taking.

-"It was pretty rough," the Flames 2012 second round draft pick said of the ordeal.
+"It was pretty rough," Sieloff said of the ordeal.
 "It's great to be back at it now."

-The experience was eye-opening for Sieloff in a number of ways and being withheld from physical activity for such a lengthy period of time has broadened his sense of gratitude.
+The experience was eye-opening for rearguard in a number of ways and being withheld from physical activity for such a lengthy period of time has broadened his sense of gratitude.

 "As an athlete, not sweating for that period of time, it's frustrating.
 But you do learn a lot.
 Not even on the hockey side of it but the life side of it.
 Not that I took it for granted but being fortunate to play and get back to doing things, I'm very lucky."

 Sieloff has returned to Calgary, working with team staff to get his fitness level back to where it needs to be.
 Being held back from physical activity during his recovery has basically put him at square one and before he can even hit the ice, he needs to work on the basics.
 For the past few weeks he has been spending a lot of time working on hip mobility and has ramped up his cardio workouts.

 "I haven't skated yet but I'm kind of taking that week-to-week," he said.
 "I've been getting better.
 I feel better since I first got here.
 Things have went away, pain-wise."